kblomdahl/dream-go/README.md

 $ cargo run --release -- --dataset kgs_big.sgf > kgs_big.bin
 ```

 This binary file can then be feed into the bootstrap script which will tune the network weights to more accurately predict the moves from the original SGF file.
 This script will run forever, so feel free to cancel it when you feel happy with the accuracy.
+You can monitor the accuracy (and a bunch of other stuff) using Tensorboard, whose logs are stored in the `logs/` directory.

 ```
 $ python tools/bootstrap.py kgs_big.bin
+$ tensorboard --logdir logs/
 ```

 ## Roadmap